Credit reference agencies and other qualifying applicants can apply for VAT registration data for use in making financial assessments.

 You’ll need to request our consent by emailing: firstname.lastname@example.org, giving details of the data you wish to disclose, your intended recipient, and their reason for needing access to VAT registration data.

-We’ll only agree to the sharing of specified data items.
-We’ll not consent to the onward sharing of the full VAT registration data that we share with you, except where we’re satisfied the third party is a contractor carrying out a process to facilitate use of the data by you.
-We may attach conditions and restrictions in respect of sharing that information and may ask to see any agreement or contract you have in place with the third party.
+HMRC will only agree to the sharing of specified data items.
+HMRC will not consent to the onward sharing of the full VAT registration data that HMRC shares with you, except where HMRC are satisfied the third party is a contractor carrying out a process to facilitate use of the data by you.
+HMRC may attach conditions and restrictions in respect of sharing that information and may ask to see any agreement or contract you have in place with the third party.